Happy New Year from Team Dirty (video) + Whole Food Plant Based Chocolate Cake (oil free)

 - In a large mixing bowl, whisk together the flour, sugar, cocoa powder, baking powder, baking soda and salt.
 Set aside.

 - Drain the dates (discard the soaking water) and place them in your blender.
-Stir the water/flax mixture then add it to the blender, along with the non-dairy milk/vinegar mixture, pumpkin, maple syrup and vanilla.
+Stir the water/flax mixture then add it to the blender, along with the non-dairy milk/vinegar mixture, pumpkin puree, maple syrup, and vanilla.
 Blend until smooth, stopping to scrape down the sides as needed.

-- Add the wet mixture to the dry ingredients that you set aside earlier, and whisk until blended.
-Pour the batter into your prepared cake pan and smooth the top with a spoon so it’s level.
+- Add the wet mixture to the bowl with the dry ingredients that you set aside earlier.
+Whisk until blended.
+Pour the batter into your prepared cake pan and smooth the top with a spoon so it's level.

-- Bake for 30 – 35 minutes, until a toothpick in the center comes out clean and the sides have pulled away from the edges of the pan.
+- Bake for 30–35 minutes or until a toothpick placed in the center of the cake comes out clean and the sides have pulled away from the edges of the pan.

 - Place the cashews and dates in a small saucepan and cover with water.
-Bring to a boil then simmer for 5 minutes over low heat.
+Bring to a boil.
+Then, simmer over low heat for 5 minutes.
 Drain and discard the water, then place the cashews and dates into your food processor.

 Xo